Eugene Stoner: Meeting with Kalashnikov

-On May 16, 1990, Stoner and Mikhail Kalashnikov, inventor of the AK-47 and its derivatives, would meet for the first time.
-They would spend the next few days talking, sharing stories, shopping, going out to dinner and touring Washington D.C.
+On May 16, 1990, Stoner and Mikhail Kalashnikov, inventor of the AK-47 and its derivatives, met for the first time.
+They spent the next few days talking, sharing stories, shopping, going out to dinner and touring Washington D.C.
 They visited the Smithsonian Institution, the NRA's National Firearms Museum, and a hunting lodge owned by the gun club at Star Tannery, where they went shooting.
-They would also visit the Marine Corps base in Quantico, Virginia, where they watched new weapons being tested.
+They also visited the Marine Corps base in Quantico, Virginia, where they watched new weapons being tested.
 During this short visit, both men, intimately familiar with the other's work, shared a common bond and became friends, "not needing an interpreter to get their thoughts across."

 Death

-Eugene Stoner died of cancer at the age of 74 on April 24, 1997, and was later interred in the Quantico National Cemetery, Quantico, Virginia.
+Eugene Stoner died of cancer at the age of 74 on April 24, 1997, and was interred in the Quantico National Cemetery, Quantico, Virginia.

 He was survived by his wife, Barbara Hitt Stoner, whom he married in 1965; his first wife, Jean Stoner Mahony of Newport Beach, California, from whom he was divorced in 1962; four children from his first marriage, seven grandchildren and four great-grandchildren.
-His wife, Barbara Hitt Stoner, passed away at her home in Plymouth, Michigan on February 17, 2022 and was interred with her husband.
+Barbara Hitt Stoner died at her home in Plymouth, Michigan on February 17, 2022, and was interred with her husband.